manamoha/manamoha.github.io/_pages/publications.md

 Neural Networks on DWI MRI Images", ARXIV Preprint.

-- A. Ebrahimi, M. Mohammadi, "Controllability Analysis of Human Protein Interaction Networks to Identify Disease Genes and Drug Targets for Drug Repurposing", Under Preparation.
+- A. Ebrahimi, M. Mohammadi, "Controllability Analysis of Human Protein Interaction Networks to Identify Disease Genes and Drug Targets for Drug Repurposing", Submitted to Scientific Reports.